nipafx/lab-junitlambda/README.md

 ## Version

 Because the prototype is still changing a lot, this project depends on a specific build at any point in time.
-This build number is hardocded into the `pom.xml`.
+This build number is hardocded in the `pom.xml`.

 **Current Version**: :seven::five: